Inside the Russian Space Program

 Day 7 – Baikonur, launch of the Soyuz

-Note: The order of events in Baikonur may be moved around to coincide with the launch time window.
+Note: The order of events and sites visited in Baikonur may be changed or moved around to coincide with the launch time window.

-Depart Moscow for the U.S. Those taking the optional cosmonaut training spend an extra day or two in Moscow training at Star City and depart for the U.S. the following day.
-See the Activities and Excursions link for descriptions of Optional Cosmonaut Training in Star City.
-Others may consider an optional post-tour excursion to St. Petersburg.
-See Tour Extension link for details.
-(B)
+Depart Moscow for the U.S. Those taking the optional cosmonaut training spend an extra day or two in Moscow training at Star City and depart to the U.S. the following day.
+See Tour Extensions for descriptions of Optional Cosmonaut Training in Star City.